Intricate-Dev-Team/IntricateEngineDocs/docs/style/naming-conventions.md

 # Naming Conventions

-This document defines consistent naming rules used across all projects to improve readability, maintainability, and predictability.
+This section defines consistent naming rules used across all projects to improve code readability, maintainability, and predictability.
 These conventions apply primarily to `C++` and `C#` - and then other languages or frameworks as well, unless the specific language or framework guideline overrides them.

 ---